Ptujec/LaunchBar/Transcripts/README.md

 <img src="01.jpg" width="584"/>

+The action will create and open a plain text file with the selected transcript in Markdown format.

 ## Settings

 When holding <kbd>option</kbd> while pressing <kbd>enter</kbd>, you can decide if you want to include time markers and links or not by default.